-Living on the NSW Far North Coast, we tend to see sharks slightly differently.
-Following a number of attacks in our waters in recent years, sharks have been getting a lot of sensationalised media attention, but we saw a different side to them during our two dives with Beqa Adventure Divers in Pacific Harbour.
+Living on Australia’s NSW Far North Coast, we tend to see sharks slightly differently to the Fijians.
+Following a number of attacks in our waters in recent years, sharks have been getting a lot of media attention, but we saw a different side to them during our two dives with Beqa Adventure Divers in Pacific Harbour.

 Truth be told, I was more than a little nervous before the dive.
 Swimming with an apex predator isn’t something you ever take lightly.
 Simon assured me it would all be fine though.
 Having done the shark dive here previously, albeit many years ago, he said I honestly had nothing to worry about.